meshalsaud/Django-roadmap/README.md

 https://docs.djangoproject.com/en/2.1/intro/overview/
 ### The tutorial covers:
 1. Installition
-2. Explain MVC, how add views & urls & models and how those contact togather (here helpfuly article about (MVC)[Understanding the MVC pattern in Django]
+2. Explain MVC, how add views & urls & models and how those contact togather (here helpfuly article about [Understanding the MVC pattern in Django](https://medium.com/shecodeafrica/understanding-the-mvc-pattern-in-django-edda05b9f43f)
 3. How to add our models to the admin
 4- Use the template system
 5. Testing